whywilson/mtools/en/help.md

 Press and drag to sort Keys.
 ###	2.2.7 Remove Key
 Slide the item toward right to remove the key.
+### 2.2.8 key Lists
+Long press the floating button to show key lists.
 ## 2.3 Charge
 ### 2.3.1 Set Quotas
 Long press **the Charge TextView** , you can charge as the Quotas.
 ### 2.3.2 Clear Record
 Long press **the recharge record list**, then pop up the dialog will allow you to to clear the recharge record or not.
+### 2.3.3 Show Calculate Result
+Long press the floating button to preview the data generated on **Rule**.

+# 3.Debug
+Long press the floating button to enable debugging features.
+- 【Lists】Add a card with UID **FFFFFFFF**
+- 【Others】Ignore **unsupported** devices check.

-# 3.Dependency
+# 4.Dependency
 Thanks for the friends on the contribution of open source community, regardless of rank.
 - `ikarus23` [MifareClassicTool](https://github.com/ikarus23/MifareClassicTool "MifareClassicTool")
 - `afollestad` [material-dialogs](https://github.com/afollestad/material-dialogs "material-dialogs")